Owner-Occupied Homeowners Have Different Alternatives than Real Estate Investors

 A homeowner is usually elated when their home increases in value, and quite depressed when it loses value.
 The equity in the property, which includes the down payment and any price appreciation, is not earning interest while it sits in a person’s home.
 This is called opportunity cost because the homeowner is losing the opportunity to receive income on that money.
 Although, homeowners will experience the emotional security of owning their own home, they may continue to be vulnerable to market and property risks.

-Real estate investors generally have different alternatives than owner-occupied homeowners.
+Real Estate Investors Real estate investors generally have different alternatives than owner-occupied homeowners.
 They can buy and sell, not based upon their own home and where they live, but strictly by market timing.
 When the real estate market nears the top of an upward-trending sellers’ market, many investors perform a 1031 tax-deferred exchange and move their equity into another real estate market that has not yet peaked.

 One of the decisions real estate investors must make is where to move their money?
 If all the real estate markets are at or near their peak, where do they place their money to experience the least amount of loss in value?
 The answer may be to cash out completely, pay the capital gains taxes, put the money in the bank, and wait for the bottom of the next downward-trending buyers’ market.